Matt-Swaim/C-vs-Python-Speed/README.md

 # CPP vs. Python Speed Comparison
 This program sorts through a list of 10000 integers ("numbers.txt"), starting at 1000 of those integers and going up in increments of 1000 and uses bubble sort to sort each set of integers twice: once using C++ and once using Python, and then records how long each sort took and produces an graph that shows the comparison of those times.
-This project allows the user to directly see how C++ is faster than Python when it comes to bubble sorting as more and more numbers are sorted.
+This project allows the user to directly see how C++ is faster than Python when it comes to bubble sorting; as more and more numbers are sorted, the
 # Languages Used
 * C++
 * Python